Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### What:
 A wide range of free adult learning programs for employment, independence, and education and training:
-- 1 to 1 tutoring and small groups to improve reading, writing, spelling, and basic math.
+- 1 to 1 tutoring and small groups to improve reading, writing, spelling, and basic math
 - Pre-employment skills preparation to help learners obtain and keep jobs.
-Programs include cash register training, food handlers certification, receptionist training, light duty cleaner training, working in retail, communications training & others.
+Programs include cash register training, food handlers certification, receptionist training, light duty cleaner training, working in retail, communications training & others
-- Preparation for high school equivalency.
+- Preparation for high school equivalency
-- Northstar Digital Literacy certification and advanced Microsoft computer courses.
+- Northstar Digital Literacy certification and advanced Microsoft computer courses
-- Learning assessment, training plan development, short term groups and workshops.
+- Learning assessment, training plan development, short term groups and workshops
-- Mobile computer lab to provide computer training offsite.
+- Mobile computer lab to provide computer training offsite
-- Information and referral to other programs and services.
+- Information and referral to other programs and services
-- Assist adults with learning disabilities.
+- Assist adults with learning disabilities
-- Wheelchair accessible.
+- Wheelchair accessible
-- Childcare and transportation subsidy available.
+- Childcare and transportation subsidy available
 #### Who:
 Adults (19+ years)
 #### When: